thought-driven/bummr/README.md

 `Update gemname from 0.0.1 to 0.0.2`

-- Runs `git rebase -i master` to allow you the chance to review and make changes.
+- Runs `git rebase -i your_base_branch` to allow you the chance to review and make changes.
 - Runs `bummr test`

 ##### `bummr test`